huenique/audible-youtube/README.md

 1. `cd` into the project directory, e.g. audible-youtube.
 2. Inside the project's root directory, run `poetry shell`.
 This will create or start the virtual environment.
 Make sure [poetry](https://github.com/python-poetry/poetry#installation) is installed.
 3. Run `poetry install`.
 This will install the project and its dependencies.
-4. Run the app: `uvicorn audible_youtube.main:app`.
+4. Run the app: `uvicorn app.main:app`.
 5. Go to `http://127.0.0.1:8000/docs`

 ## Usage